"Je suppose" vs "J'imagine": what's the difference in French (Emily in Paris, season 2, ep.7)

 (…)

-So we're going to look at that together today.
+So let's take a look together today.

 In this scene from "Emily in Paris", the teacher explains that there is a difference.